 Obviously, as a preliminary matter, when you’re selecting a new eyepiece, one of the first considerations should be how it fits in with the eyepieces you already have – particularly, your magnification scheme.
 Of course, to figure out your magnification, you simply take the focal length of your telescope (1200mm for an f/6 8-inch dob) and divide it by the focal length of the eyepiece.
 For example, if you have, say, 25mm and 10mm Plossls that came with your 8-inch dob, they’re giving you 48x and 120x respectively.
 So, the first analysis is to fill in magnification “gaps” you have – like a high-powered eyepiece, or more of a mid-powered eyepiece.
 But that’s just the first thing you’re looking at.

 Many budding astronomers – including myself, up to a point – think that better eyepieces will show them more.
 “Oh, if I only save up and buy a $200 eyepiece instead of this $50 one I have, things will pop right out at me.
-If I throw some more money at an eyepiece, I’ll be able to see fainter stars, more detail.”
+If I throw some more money at a premium eyepiece, I’ll be able to see fainter stars, more detail.”

 Well, it just ain’t so, and this is what many beginners don’t seem to realize.
 Just about every eyepiece out there is sharp – except for the supercheap pieces of junk, the Ramsdens and Huygenians that come with crappy department store scopes (usually marked H20 and SR4).
 Other than those abominations, as long as you’re spending north of about $30, just about every eyepiece out there will generally give you a nice pinpoint focus, and that focus will be pretty good almost out to the edge of the field of view, where it may have some problems if you have a fast focal ratio scope – f/5, f/4, f/3.
+The cure for this is an eyepiece with good correction, which I discuss towards the end of this post.

-The humble Plossl covers all the bases that an eyepiece should – yup, the cheapo Plossls that come stock with many scopes nowadays.
+On the other hand, the humble Plossl covers all the bases that an eyepiece should – yup, the cheapo Plossls that come stock with many scopes nowadays.
 They provide a decent field of view of 52 degrees, they are sharp from edge-to-edge of that field of view in all but the fastest focal ratio scopes, and are an incredible value for the money.
 Plossls can be had for between $30 and $40.
 Plossls represent an incredible bargain in eyepieces.
 There is just one drawback to Plossls – they have an eye relief problem in shorter focal lengths, which I discuss immediately below.

 When you spend more for an eyepiece, say above $50 or so, you’re paying for three things: eye relief, apparent field of view, and better correction.